hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 ## ⭐ Final Note

-This repository is structured to reflect **real-world ML engineering practices**, not just experimentation.
+This repository reflects **real-world ML engineering practices**, where every modeling, explainability, and architectural choice is intentional and justified.

-Every inclusion and exclusion is **intentional**, documented, and designed for clarity, reproducibility, and professional use.
+The project avoids unnecessary complexity, does not overclaim deep learning usage, and applies the **right tools for the given data and problem constraints**.

 ---